What Are The Health Effects Of Well Water With High Levels Of Boron?

 Acute exposure to high levels of boron can cause gastrointestinal symptoms such as nausea, vomiting, and diarrhea.
 Individuals may also experience respiratory and cardiovascular effects, including difficulty breathing, chest pain, and changes in heart rate.
 These symptoms may vary depending on the duration and concentration of boron exposure.

-See also What Treatment Methods Are Effective For Well Water With High Levels Of 1,4-dioxane?
+See also Are There Regulations For Well Water With Elevated Radium Levels?

 4.3 Chronic health effects of boron exposure